-Add Animal Control Officer to new 4-2(a) as (7) under appointments requiring Board of Selectmen concurrence on appointments (directly under Veterans Agent), old 5-2 (d)
+Add the term "Animal Control Officer" to section 4-2(a)(1) as (7) under appointments requiring Board of Selectmen concurrence on appointments (directly under Veterans Agent).

 Town Manager's Statement - This Article would change the appointing authority for the Animal Control Officer from the Board of Selectmen to the Town Manager.
 This Article is a simple majority vote.